BHouwens/kitchen_sink/README.md

 # kitchen_sink
-Notebooks to do all the ML/DL heavy lifting for you
+Notebooks to do all the ML/DL boilerplate for you.